Errors can be correctly handled with

 FloodWait holds the amount of seconds you

-import time from pyrogram.errors import FloodWait try: ... except FloodWait as e: time.sleep(e.x) # Wait before trying again
+import asyncio from pyrogram.errors import FloodWait ... try: ... # Your code except FloodWait as e: await asyncio.sleep(e.value) # Wait N seconds before continuing ...